 I would go so far as to say the book is essential reading for anyone who is in charge of a medium to large scale enterprise.

 Have you read Broken Business?

 This review is my own personal and honest opinion.

-If you have read Broken Business, I’d love to hear your thoughts on the book.
-Drop me a comment below and don’t forget to give the book your own score out of 10 by using the Reader rating bar above.
+If you’ve read Broken Business, I’d love to hear your thoughts on the book.
+Drop me a comment below, and don’t forget to give the book your own score out of ten by using the Reader Rating bar above.